rdbuf/HighloadCup2018/README.md

 ### Requests
 #### 1. Filter
-Implemented as set intersections and unions with help from binsearch
+Implemented as set intersections and unions with help from binsearch.
+1. Collect all participating sets in intersection
+2. Sort by size
+3. Intersect in this order

 ```
 Sex -> Set Id